-Aviation Mode instructions are only 28 pages long, and these lessons will meet the navigation needs of many pilots.
+Aviation Mode instructions are only 38 pages long, and these lessons will meet the navigation needs of many pilots.
 But, after you've learned the basics (or if you already have some GPS experience), you may want to try out some of AirMap's many advanced features.
-That brings us to Section Four, Land Mode Operation, which also includes its own one-page quick reference.
+That brings us to Section Four, Land Mode Operation.
 After we introduce the Land Mode menus and submenus, the rest of the section contains AirMap's more advanced command functions.